The Project Finance Law Review: Islamic Finance

 First, the assets to be financed using Islamic bank facilities are identified, known as the Islamic assets.
-The construction financing for these Islamic assets only is provided by the wakala agreement under the wakala-ijarah facility, and the istisna'a agreement under the istisna'a-ijarah facility.
+The construction financing for these Islamic assets only is provided by the wakala agreement under the wakala-ijarah facility and the istisna'a agreement under the istisna'a-ijarah facility.
 Meanwhile, conventional facilities provide the financing for the rest of the assets in the project.

 In a conventional project financing arrangement, the project company will make phased payments upon request to an engineering, procurement and construction (EPC) contractor, known as EPC milestone payments, out of funds received under a bank facility.
 In an Islamic facility, amounts equivalent to EPC milestone payments are instead provided by the IFI to an Islamic facility agent, which then pays these amounts to the project company.
 In return, the project company makes rental payments (mirroring the interest under a conventional facility) to the IFI's agent.
 These will be paid in advance while the Islamic assets are being constructed.

 Once the Islamic assets are complete and operational, the IFI (either directly or through a special purpose vehicle (SPV)) leases the right to use the assets to the project company in return for lease payments under an agreement known as the ijarah mawsufa fi al dhimma.
 Generally, once the lease period expires, the project company takes ownership of the Islamic assets.
-However, in certain cases, ownership might be transferred gradually to the project company over the course of the lease, for example, in an istisna'a-ijarah arrangement.
+However, in certain cases, ownership might be transferred gradually to the project company over the course of the lease, for example in an istisna'a-ijarah arrangement.

 Governing law and dispute resolution

 Islamic facility agreements give rise to particular challenges when it comes to both the governing law to be used and the appropriate jurisdiction for the resolution of disputes.
 One common preference is for English law to be the governing law in respect of Islamic bank facilities in project financings and for the English courts to resolve disputes arising under them.
 This is because the English courts have long been prepared to hear disputes arising in other countries provided that the agreements are governed by English law.
-It also means the parties can rely on an established and consistent case law that does not have multiple interpretations (or madhabs) and is used to dealing with issues arising in complex cross-border financings.
-The English courts are also seen as generally more favourable to creditors than forums in other jurisdictions.4
+It also means that the parties can rely on established and consistent case law that does not have multiple interpretations (madhabs) and is used to dealing with issues arising in complex cross-border financings.
+The English courts are also seen as generally more favourable to creditors than fora in other jurisdictions.4

 However, this approach gives rise to the risk of conflict of laws issues.
 This is first because of the doctrine of lex situs, which states that it is the law of the jurisdiction in which an asset is located that should govern the proprietary aspects of that asset.
-This means that if the project is to finance an asset in one country, then the law of that country may have automatic jurisdiction over the agreements underpinning the project.
+This means that, if the project is to finance an asset in one country, then the law of that country may have automatic jurisdiction over the agreements underpinning the project.
 Moreover, a given agreement may be unenforceable if it is inconsistent with the local country's laws.